The Year Without Germs Changed Kids

 Even in the absence of extra outdoorsiness or dog slobber, Lim isn’t very concerned about the behavioral mitigations people picked up.
 We’re all “exposed to thousands of microbes all the time,” Lim, who has a 1-and-a-half-year-old daughter, told me.
 Some extra hand-washing, masking, and time at home is nothing compared with, say, an antibiotic blitzkrieg.
 Even kids who stayed pretty cloistered “were not living in a bubble.”
 Some of the social sacrifices kids made may even have strange silver linings.
 Children no longer attending day care or preschool might have skirted a whole slew of other viral infections that would otherwise have gotten them inappropriate and microbiome-damaging antibiotics prescriptions.
 Antibiotic use in outpatient settings dropped substantially in 2020, compared with the prior year.
 Stacked up against the relatively minor toll of pandemic mitigations, Blaser told me, the plus of avoiding antibiotics might just win out.
 When antibiotic use declines, for example, so do asthma rates.

 Finlay and others are still keeping an eye out for signals that might start to appear in the next few years.
-Perhaps most at risk are kids whose families went into “hyper-hygiene mode” in the first couple months of their life, when microbes are crucial for properly calibrating the immune system’s anti-pathogen alarms.
+Perhaps most at risk are kids whose families went into “hyper-hygiene mode” in the first couple months of their lives, when microbes are crucial for properly calibrating the immune system’s anti-pathogen alarms.
 Miss out on those opportunities, and our body’s defensive cells might end up mistaking enemies for allies, or vice versa, sparking particularly severe infections or autoimmune disease.
 Once wired into a developing child, Finlay said, such changes might be difficult to reverse, especially for the youngest of the COVID cohort.
 But other experts are hopeful that certain microbial losses can still be recouped through some combination of diet, outdoor play, and socialization (with people who aren’t sick)—restorative interventions that, ideally, happen as early as possible.
 “The sooner we fix it, the better,” Blaser said.

 No one can choose precisely which microbes to be exposed to: Tactics that halt the transmission of known pathogens have a way of halting the transmission of benign bugs too.
 But context matters.
 It’s possible for microbe-inviting behaviors, such as outdoor play, to coexist alongside microbe-shunning tactics, such as ventilating indoor spaces when there’s a massive respiratory outbreak.
 The fact that we can influence microbial colonization at all is powerful.
 During the pandemic, mitigations that kept COVID at bay also cratered rates of flu and RSV.
 Now that those viruses are back, experts are pointing out that we already know how they can once again be stopped.
 And the choices that people made, and continue to make, to protect their families from pathogens shouldn’t be viewed as some harmful mistake, says Ariangela Kozik, a microbiologist at the University of Michigan.